-The food of a culture is mostly determined by the natural resources available.
+The food of a culture is mostly determined by geography and the natural resources available.
 China is a vast country with great variety of terrain and climate.
-Indigenous species include the following:
+Indigenous species of edible plants include the following:

 - Starch staples – millet, rice, kaoliang(sorghum), wheat, maize, buckwheat, yam and sweet potato